sariego/linio-favorites/README.md

   without overusing the data source (server api)
 - network implementation using Retrofit, Okhttp and Moshi for deserialization
 - mock data served using an interceptor in OkHttp client
-- dependency inyection provided by Dagger Hilt
+- dependency injection provided by Dagger Hilt
 - clean architecture implemented using kotlin coroutines and Flow
 - Unit tests in all layers
 - mocking by Mockk